Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-The degree of homophily varied considerably across research areas, with the strongest homophily in humanities and social sciences and the least in physical sciences and engineering (Figure S4A).
-The degree of homophily within a research area was uncorrelated with its gender composition (Figure S4B-C).
-However, comparing narrower research areas with at least 1000 students sampled showed a weak positive correlation between homophily and the fraction of female mentors or students (Figure S5, $n=29$ research areas, Pearson's correlation coefficient, homophily vs. fraction female students, $r=0.41$ $p=0.03$, homophily vs. fraction female mentors, $r=0.38$, $p=0.04$), consistent with recent work on gender homophily in co-authorship \cite{holman_researchers_2019}.
+The degree of homophily varied considerably across research areas, with the strongest homophily in humanities and social sciences and the least in physical sciences and engineering (Fig. S4A).
+The degree of homophily within a research area was uncorrelated with its gender composition (Fig. S4B-C).
+However, comparing narrower research areas with at least 1000 students sampled showed a trend toward correlation between homophily and the fraction of women mentors or students (Fig. S5, $n=29$ research areas, Pearson's correlation coefficient, homophily vs. fraction women students, $r=0.36 $p=0.06, homophily vs. fraction women mentors, $r=0.37, $p=0.05), consistent with recent work on gender homophily in co-authorship \cite{holman_researchers_2019}.

 Gender homophily is decreasing over time in some fields.
-In 5 of the 7 broad research areas, there was a significant linear decrease in homophily between 2000 and 2015 (Figure 1B, $p<0.05$, $t$-test on linear regression with time as independent variable and homophily as dependent variable).
-At the level of narrow research areas with more than 1000 students, 11/29 showed a significant decrease, one showed a significant increase,and 17/29 showed no significant temporal trends (Figure S6 and Table S1).
+In 6 of the 7 broad research areas, there was a significant linear decrease in homophily between 2000 and 2020 (Fig. 1B, $p<0.05$, $t$-test on linear regression with time as independent variable and homophily as dependent variable).
+At the level of narrow research areas with more than 1000 students, 10/29 showed a significant decrease and 19/29 showed no significant temporal trends (Fig. S6, Table S1).

-The temporal trends observed at the level of research areas can be observed at the level of mentors grouped by academic age.
-We examined the subset of mentors with at least 2 trainees and independent career start dates after 1970 ($n=16626$ mentors).
-The fraction of women mentors in each career-start cohort increased over time, and remained stable from 2000 to 2015 (i.e., it was not affected by mentor retirement, Figure S7A).
-The fraction of female students trained by the mentors also increased between 2000 and 2015 (Figure S7B).
-The decrease in homophily between 2000 and 2015 can be explained by time, and not mentors' academic age (Figure S7C).
+The temporal trends observed at the level of research areas can be observed at the level of mentors grouped by academic seniority.
+We examined the subset of mentors with at least 2 trainees and independent career start dates after 1970 ($n=39330$ mentors).
+We quantified the fraction of women mentors, fraction of women students, and homophily as a function of both mentor’s career start date (1970 to 2015) and student's graduation date (2000 to 2015).
+The fraction of women beginning careers as mentors increased over time from 1970 to 2015 (Fig. S7A).
+After controlling for mentor’s training end date, there was no relationship between the fraction of women mentors and trainee's training end date.
+This result suggests that the increase in women mentors was not driven by mentor retirements between 2000 and 2015.
+The fraction of women students trained by the mentors also increased (Fig. S7B).
+The decrease in homophily during this period was related to time (i.e. graduation year), but not mentors' academic age (Fig. S7C).